3DprintFIT/Hybrix/README.md

 Hybrix
 =======
-Hybrix – a 3D printer inspired by constructions of RebeliX and Prusa MK3.
+Hybrix is a 3D printer inspired by constructions of RebeliX and Prusa MK3.
 Licensed as GPLv3.

 This is basically a Rebelix with X and Z axis from MK3 as well as MK52 and MK3's extruder.